chrismerchan/test_terraform_projects/README.md

 Another configuration is the control of traffic ingress and egress.
 Ingress only for admin network and egress for default.

-File `nginx.tf` defines a structure for creation of container, in this project the container will have a Nginx image with Python.
+File `container.tf` defines a structure for creation of container, in this project the container will have a Nginx image with Python.
 At beginning of this process is necessary to create a new image based in a public image from hub.docker.com chrismerchan/uwsgi-nginx-flask:python3.10.
 The new image will upload to AWS ECR for the next steps in the creation of containers.

 File `security-group.tf` defines the virtual firewall to control inbound and outbound traffic, in from ALB and target group of containers.